 AI changes security work by speeding up first drafts, summaries, pattern matching, and explanation.
 It does not remove accountability for access decisions, evidence handling, incident escalation, risk communication, or false-positive review.

 For a Security+ learner, the AI-aware move is to practice verification.
 Ask AI to explain a control, draft an incident timeline, compare two mitigation options, or summarize an alert.
-Then check it against logs, official docs, a lab, a known framework, or the packet evidence.
+Then check it against logs, official docs, a lab, a known framework, or the sample evidence.
 Your job evidence is not that you prompted AI; it is that you caught what was wrong or incomplete.

 What to build with Security+